ExchangeUnion/docs/User Guide.md

 # Tips 'n Tricks

-* Docker might not play nicely with a VPN your are running on the same machine.
+* Docker might not play nicely with a VPN you are running on the same machine.
 If you see `Failed to launch simnet environment`, try disconnecting the VPN.
-* We placed `xud` & `lnd` behind TOR on default, which improves privacy and does away with the need to open ports
+* We placed `xud` & `lnd` behind TOR by default, which improves privacy and does away with the need to open ports
+* If you want to test pre-release builds, follow [these instructions](https://github.com/ExchangeUnion/xud-docker/#developing).
 * `xud ctl` allows to use an underlying client's cli:
 ```bash
 #Simnet